hdinkel/ELM-CPIB-2017/merged/complete.md

 > This table also includes the diseases found under the "ELM pathogenic
 > abuse" menu in "ELM DB". (right?)

-# Basic Protocol 2: Predicting ELMs in sequences
+# Basic Protocol 2: Predicting ELMs in sequences [2 or 3?]

 One of the most useful features in ELM is the ability to detect motifs in proteins and sequences.